 I am a Ph.D. student in the Johnsen Lab at Duke University in the Department of Biology.
-My interests generally include the evolution, ecology, and physics of photonic structures in animals.
-I work on a variety of systems from mesopelagic fish to tropical butterflies.
+My interests generally include the evolution, ecology, and coloration of in animals.
+In particular, I am focused on the production of ultra-black coloration and the design of animal signals.
+These interests have led me to work on a variety of systems from tropical butterflies to bathypelagic fishes.

 September 2018: My first manuscript “Testing Darwin’s hypothesis about the wonderful Venus flytrap: the marginal spikes form a ‘horrid prison’ for moderate-sized insect prey” has been accepted by The American Naturalist and will be coming out early 2019!